Degenerative Disc Disease

 Types of Prescription Medications

 Prescription-strength non-steroidal anti-inflammatory drugs may be effective in minimizing inflammation.
 A non-narcotic form of oral steroid is another commonly used option.
 These products are used over a short period of time with the dosage often reducing over several days.
-Some muscle relaxers have proven to be effective including Soma and Flexeril that reduce spasms and have a sedative effect.
+Some muscle relaxers have proven to be effective including Soma and Flexeril which reduce spasms and have a sedative effect.

 Physical Therapy